From Plan To Reality

 is the first high density, mixed-use neighborhood in Downtown Columbia.
 Distinguished by its proximity to Merriweather Post Pavilion, the neighborhood is home to corporate headquarters, thousands of residences, streets lined with shops, restaurants and an outstanding entertainment venue, the Chrysalis, surrounded by the beauty of environmentally preserved woodlands and trees.
 The latest technologies, such as autonomous parking enabled in garages powered by STEER, make the neighborhood even more convenient.

 The Lakefront District

 is nestled on Lake Kittamaqundi, a natural gathering area for festivals and other outdoor events.
 It is home to popular dining destinations, such as Sushi Sono and other great gathering places.
-The Lakefront District includes corporate offices, Haven on the Lake wellness spa, and Whole Foods Market.
+The Lakefront District includes corporate offices, The Pearl Spa, and Whole Foods Market.
 There are plans to add more office buildings, shops and high-rise housing overlooking the lake.